Simultaneous estimation of the effective reproduction number and the time series of daily infections: Application to Covid-19: Applications to observed and simulated data

-Figs. \ref{infections-15-77-a} and \ref{r-number-15-77-a} in Appendix \ref{app_sub_short} show the same results when observations are smoothed in the full window $1\!:\!84$.
+Figs. \ref{infections-15-77-a} and \ref{r-number-15-77-a} in the Supplementary Material \ref{app_sub_short} show the same results when observations are smoothed in the full window $1\!:\!84$.
 As large differences remain between the intervals on the same day based on different data windows, little can be gained by using more sophisticated smoothing methods.

-Since it is difficult to see in these figures how the estimated quantiles of a variable on a fixed day change as the number of available observations changes, we slightly shift these quantiles for different data windows horizontally in Fig. \ref{infections-49-55}.
+In these figures, it is difficult to see how the estimated quantiles of a variable on a fixed day change as the available observations move forward.
+In Fig. \ref{infections-49-55} we slightly shift these quantiles horizontally for different data windows and for the two different ways of smoothing the observations.
 As this requires more space, only the results on days 49--56 are shown.
-Next to each other, the results with the two different ways to smooth the observations are shown.
 When the conditioning window moves forward, the 95\%-intervals typically move downward and become narrower.
 These changes occur most quickly when the observations on days 57--63 become available.
 They are larger if we use the same data window for smoothing and estimation.
-In Appendix \ref{app_sub_short}, the same plots are shown for the two weeks 42--48 and 56--62.
+The same plots for the two weeks 42--48 and 56--62 are shown in the Supplementary Material \ref{app_sub_short}.

+One can criticize that the posterior intervals for the same day based on different windows often do not overlap.
+This is, however, not surprising since the influence of the prior for $L$ does not disappear and since the model does not take many important features into account, e.g. control policies, undetected infections or large differences in the behavior of individuals.

 Finally, Fig. \ref{predict-d-43-77} compares the predicted quantiles for $\bar{D}_t$ based on the windows $(t-k-41)\!:\!(t-k)$ for $k=1\!:\!7$, again with the two alternatives to compute the values $\bar{D}_t$.
 Predictions for more than one step ahead are often far from the truth, even when we use consistently smoothed observations based on the long window $1\!:\!84$.
 One-step ahead predictions are more reliable except on days 56 and 61--69 when the raw data in the same window are smoothed and on days 56--59 when the raw data on the long window are smoothed.
 This discrepancy is also the main reason why we had difficulties in developing Sequential Monte Carlo methods, see Section \ref{sub-seq}, as it leads to unbalanced weights in the weighting step.
 It can again be attributed at least partially to the effect of the additional government restrictions, which are not taken into account by the model used for prediction.